elihu/templatte/README.md

 ## 📜 Menu of Brews
 Choose your brew with finesse.
 Here's your barista command for a perfect cup:

-Sure, here's the breakdown of each command in markdown:

 ### `deploy`
 This command populates configuration template files by parsing the values specified in a `templatte.toml` file.
 It likely reads the `templatte.toml` file to extract key-value pairs and then uses these values to fill in placeholders or templates within configuration files, creating populated configuration files ready for use.